NileshGule/docker-ansible-continuous-delivery/mod8:Enhance Workflow/EnhanceWorkflow.md

 Tag the images using buildtag command
 > `make buildtag 0.1 $(git rev-parse --abbrev-ref HEAD)`

+### Publish the release image
+Add login logout and publish tasks to makefile

 ## Convert files to use Docker Compose V2 Specification
 ---